Share This Page | | |

 Our Primary School menus are carefully developed to appeal to children and provide the perfect balance of essential nutrients – and to offer them the chance to try a few dishes they may not have tried before.

-School meals are currently £2.65 per day, or £13.25 per week.
-Please note that from 1st April 2024, school meal charges will be increasing to £2.95 per day or £14.75 per week.
+School meals are currently £2.95 per day or £14.75 per week.
 Meals should be booked and paid for via the Arbor app.
 Should you have any further questions about our online payments system please call in and speak to the office staff who will be happy to assist you.

 One week’s notice, during term-time, to change from a school dinner to packed lunch or vice-versa is requested.
 Reception children are encouraged to have a school dinner upon entry to school, this helps build on social and development skills at an early age.